davidlatwe/montydb/README.md

 ### MontyDB is
 * A serverless version of MongoDB *(trying to be)*
 * Backed with SQLite *(default storage)*
-* Using Mongo query language
+* Using Mongo query language, against to MongoDB 3.6
 * Working on both Python 2 and 3
-* Against to MongoDB 3.6

 ### Example Code
 ```python